EdilsonBaggio/edilsonbaggio/README.md

 - 👨🏼‍🏫 - I have experiencies at technical courses on many technologies, such as HTML5, CSS3, Sass, PHP, Javascript, Jquery, Git and more

 ## More Information
-- [Blog](https://baggiosan.tech/blog/) ✍🏼 - I'm write about many things.
+- [Blog](https://baggiosan.tech/blog/) ✍🏼 - I'm write about some things.
 - [Website](https://baggiosan.tech/) 💻 - Working on it.